SiarheiZhamoidzik/final_task/README.md

 	check_consistency()			- used to verify consistency of Unique Carrier check_pk_completeness()		- not required check, which could be used to verify if all PK from src table exist in tgt table

-Cells with code of required functions includes example of execution.
-This examples are done for data requested in task.
+- Cells with code of required functions includes example of execution.
+These examples are done for data requested in task.
 Last cell is execution of all these functions for all tables in accordance with requirements.

 Check_list.xlsx - file with checklist (required checks are highlighted in bold)

-total_result_<date>.xlsx - file with results of execution
+total_result_<date>.xlsx - file with rhe results of execution

 script_to_execute_notebook.txt - script to be executed in command prompt to run the notebook.
 Note: in order to execute script on local machine in the same folder with script there should be data for analyses.
-Hierarchy of folders should be the following (the same as in bucket):
+Hierarchy of folders with data should be the following (the same as in bucket):
-Data
+Data:
-	source
+--source (csv files)
-	raw
+--raw:
-		airports
+----airports (parquet files)
-		carriers
+----carriers (parquet files)
-		flights
+----flights (parquet files)